Bridge Base Online (BBO)

 Video Chat

-In either case, video is optional; disable it if you don't have the bandwidth, want to use less battery, or if there are lags in communication.
+Video is optional; disable it if you don't have the bandwidth, want to use less battery, or if there are lags in communication.

 Thanks for reading; please let me know if it was helpful!